 - Mild Strain – Can often feel like a dull, mild ache and/or a tightness feeling.

 - Severe Strain – Can be extremely painful and you can find it almost impossible to walk, stand and sometimes sit.
 Bruising can be a sign of this.

 - Pain – Tends to be in the back of your thigh and/or lower buttock region.
 Often made worse by walking, stretching and bending forwards.
 You could feel a sudden pain, popping or snapping sensation.

-In the first 72 hours adopt the POLICE protocol and avoid harmful factors such as:
+In the first 72 hours of hamstring overload, adopt the POLICE protocol and avoid harmful factors such as:

 - Running and exercise

 - Direct massage/ indirect massage will be fine.
 Be sure to contact your Physiotherapist

 Re-occurrence of Hamstring strains are common and often owing to poor rehabilitation.
 It is vital that you get an accurate diagnosis and sufficient treatment for your injury.

 - Strengthen your hamstring and the surrounding muscles, plus your core

 - Improve your balance and agility